A primary beneficiary of your will is someone who will receive assets from your estate after you die, as long as they

 You should also name primary beneficiaries for your payable-on-death accounts, like your savings accounts, checking accounts, retirement accounts, and investment accounts.
-If you create a trust in addition to your will, you will need to name beneficiaries of trust.
+If you create a trust in addition to your will, you will need to name beneficiaries of the trust.

 You can make these beneficiary designations without a will — generally through your online account or by filling out a beneficiary designation form — so there’s no need to include them in your will.
 Doing so may only increase confusion for you heirs or increase the time it takes for them to get inheritances.

 Learn more about what you shouldn’t include in your will.

 Most people could create a strong will without hiring an estate planning lawyer, but you may want to consider an online tool or a will-making digital service that helps you create a state-specific will.
 These tools are often inexpensive and, as long as they’ve been vetted by attorneys, can help you create a strong will.
 However, there are certain situations, depending on who you want to name as beneficiary and where you live, that may benefit from the legal advice of an estate planning lawyer.